Maui is consistently ranked one of the top places in the world for honeymoons and destination weddings.

 The slender, central isthmus of the island offers up an entirely new side of Maui.
 As the county seat and the former site of Maui’s most epic battles, this region has a touch of the city, a touch of country—and a whole lot of spirit.

-Nestle into a chair at Café o’Lei at the Dunes for a fresh fruit plate, a cup of Maui Oma coffee, and views of Pu’u Kukui before heading into the heart of Central Maui for an unforgettable helicopter ride.
+Nestle into a chair at Fuego Argentinean Steakhouse for a fresh cup of coffee, a loco moco or tropical pancakes, and views of Pu’u Kukui before heading into the heart of Central Maui for an unforgettable helicopter ride.
 Maui helicopter tours combine state-of-the-art equipment with a skillful staff to take you and your loved one (or ones) deep into the island’s most dramatic and elusive spots.
 Tours range from hovering over Haleakala to dipping into Hana to whirring above the sea cliffs of Molokai; base yours on what intrigues you most (or go for a grand tour that blends all three).

 If the ocean is calling for you, make the most of what’s left of the day by venturing over to Kanaha Beach Park—a tranquil stretch of sand that rests between Spreckelsville and Kahului Bay.
 Wind and kite surfers often take to these parts, providing you with stellar views of the Pacific and two of Hawaii’s favorite past times.

-When hunger strikes, proceed to the Maui Tropical Plantation, a leading destination that features The Mill House—now operated by Cafe O’Lei.
-Start off with expertly-crafted swill at their enchanting bar, where historic displays from the sugarcane era recall the Valley Isle’s dynamic past.
+When hunger strikes, proceed to the Maui Tropical Plantation, a leading destination that features Cafe OʻLei At The Mill House.
+Start off with expertly-crafted swill at their enchanting bar, where historical displays from the sugarcane era recall the Valley Isle’s dynamic past.
 Then, revel in a delicious meal.
 Menus are different from what you’d get at the other Cafe O’Leis, but still on par with what they’re known for.

 Day 4: Hana